Inflammation Affects Recovery

 You may not be prepared to quit smoking this early in your recovery, but it’s something to think about in the long term.
 Nicotine activates certain white blood cells, which in turn release molecules that create widespread inflammation in the body.

 Effective addiction treatment starts with the right recovery center.
-Continuum Recovery Center in Phoenix offers holistic outpatient addiction treatment that will start you on your journey to better health and guide you to make better lifestyle choices that will reduce inflammation.
+Continuum Recovery Center in Phoenix, AZ offers holistic outpatient addiction treatment at our IOP that will start you on your journey to better health and guide you to make better lifestyle choices that will reduce inflammation.
 Contact Us Today to Learn More About our Outpatient Programs and how they can fit into your busy schedule.